jsonnet-libs/k8s-alpha/README.md

 The original generator located at https://github.com/ksonnet/ksonnet-gen is not maintained anymore, and only provides artifacts for Kubernetes versions up to `v1.14`

+#### Can I use it to replace [ksonnet-lib](https://github.com/ksonnet/ksonnet-lib)?

+For most, yes, however there might be some incompatibilities.
+Engineers at Grafana Labs has been using `ksonnet-util/kausal.libsonnet` and they have replaced `ksonnet-lib` successfully in combination with aforementioned `kausal-shim.libsonnet`.

+Known incompatibilities:

+* `ksonnet-lib` has hidden objects that are exposed as 'Type' objects inside other objects, for example `core.v1.container.envType`, these are now available as first class citizens, for this example `core.v1.envVar`.
+The `kausal-shim.libsonnet` covers this problem.
+* `new(name)` constructors have a mandatory `name` argument, this was not always the case in `ksonnet-lib`.
+If you come across one of these cases, feel free to make a PR similar to [#20](https://github.com/jsonnet-libs/k8s/pull/20) to make it optional.
+* this library does not support chaining of functions, for example `container.new(name).withEnv(env)`.
+Turns out this practice had a big performance penalty on the Jsonnet compiler.
+A mixin pattern is therefor
+    encouraged: `container.new(name) + container.withEnv(env)`.

 #### What about [kube-jsonnet/k](https://github.com/kube-jsonnet/k)?